 Where it is proved that the worker has, at the time of seeking or entering employment in respect of which he claims compensation for an injury, wilfully and falsely represented himself as not having previously suffered from the injury an arbitrator may in the arbitrator’s discretion refuse to award compensation which otherwise would be payable.

-[Section 79 amended by No. 48 of 1993 s.
+[Section 79 amended: No. 48 of 1993 s.
 28(1); No. 42 of 2004 s.
 63, 146 and 147.]

 80. Effect of leave entitlements; effect on sick leave